goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     >>> firstArticle = Article('A new star is born',
     ...
 'A new star is born, the `Concord Times` ...')

-   TODO: add permisson settings for this context then test with functional tests.
+   TODO: add permission settings for this context then test with functional tests.

 Markus tries to give his fellow writer some help by attempting to